 As it turns out, businesses should care.

 Where the sun sets later, people generally go to bed later.
-However, they still wake up at the same time because businesses and schools start at a certain time, and that time doesn’t change throughout the year.
+However, they still wake up at the same time because businesses and schools start at a time determined by the social clock, not by the rising and setting of the sun.
+The hour we start school or work doesn’t change throughout the year, unlike the time of sunrise.
 A work day in the U.S. typically starts around 8 or 9 in the morning.
-If you usually get up at 6:30 to give yourself enough time to get ready and commute to work, you’re not going to sleep later in the summer just because you tend to stay up later than you do in the winter.
+If you usually get up at 6:30 to give yourself enough time to get ready and commute to your job, you’re not going to sleep in later in the summer just because you tend to stay up later than you do in winter.

 So why do time zones affect productivity?